topjohnwu/indeterminate-checkbox/README.md

 2. You need this in your app's module `build.gradle` file:
     ```Gradle
     dependencies {
-        compile 'com.github.sevar83:indeterminate-checkbox:1.0.5@aar'
+        compile 'com.github.topjohnwu:indeterminate-checkbox:1.0.6'
     }
     ```

-3. The Support library's `AppCompat` theme or its variant must be set for your application or your activity in the manifest:
+3. The Support library's `MaterialComponents` theme or its variant must be set for your application or your activity in the manifest:
     ```Manifest
     <activity
         android:theme="@style/AppTheme"